 Runner beans

 If you are planning on growing runner beans, a trench needs to be dug for them.
 Beans can be grown in a row or a wigwam.
-Dig the trench 45cm deep and fill with well-rotted manure.
+Dig the trench 45cm deep and fill it with well-rotted manure.
 This means you are prepared for when it comes to planting.

 Bird care